tsano430/odpsolver/README.md

 Diameter: 3.000
 ASPL: 1.750
 ```
-As a result, `regular-graph-o16-d4.gml` is obtained.
+As a result, `regular-graph-o16-d4.gml` is generated.

 Dependency
 ----------